 He has led the design and helped owners manage the construction of several dam projects, including projects with more than $300 million in construction costs.
 In the U.S., he has successfully led many projects through the approval process of regulatory agencies such as the Federal Energy Regulatory Commission (FERC) and the California Division of Safety of Dams (DSOD).
 Most recently, he was project manager and chief engineer for the design and construction inspection of a large embankment dam that is part of the $5.25 billion expansion of the Panama Canal.

 Lelio currently serves as Chair of the United States Society on Dams (USSD) Earthquakes Committee; as a Member of the ICOLD Committee on Seismic Aspects of Dam Design; and as a Member of the National Research Council (NRC) Committee for the State of the Art and Practice in Earthquake Induced Soil Liquefaction Assessment.
 Until recently, he was a Secretarial Appointee to the Advisory Committee on Structural Safety of Department of Veterans Affairs Facilities, and Chair of the Governance Board of the National Network for Earthquake Engineering Simulation (NEES).
 He has also been a Lecturer of Geotechnical Earthquake Engineering at the University of California at Davis and an Extension Instructor in Geotechnical Engineering at the University of California at Berkeley.
-He was a member of the editorial board for the American Society of Civil Engineers Journal of Geotechnical Engineering and has been an invited keynote lecturer at multiple national and international conferences, and at professional and academic symposiums and meetings.
+He was a member of the editorial board for the American Society of Civil Engineers Journal of Geotechnical Engineering and is a member of the National Academy of Engineering (NAE).